 Fraud Alerts

 Your provider should immediately notify you when and if they detect any suspicious activity or unauthorized use of your personal information.
-They should do so via email, text message, phone call, or a mobile app if they have one.
-Few companies will alert you using all these methods, so be sure to check this in advance.
-Also, make sure your chosen provider sends you fraud alerts for literally everything they monitor.
+If they have one, they should do so via email, text message, phone call, or a mobile app.
+Few companies will alert you using all these methods, so check this beforehand.
+Also, ensure your chosen provider sends you fraud alerts for everything they monitor.

 Insurance Coverage

 Not every provider that offers ID theft insurance will reimburse you for all the stolen funds and costs involved in restoring your financial identity.
 Some will only cover notary and legal fees.
 So, make sure you read the fine print before making any commitments.
 Carefully read their terms and conditions to see what the insurance does and doesn’t cover.
-You should make sure it covers as much (if not all) of the costs related to recovering from ID theft.
+You should ensure it covers as much (if not all) of the costs of recovering from ID theft.

 ID Recovery Services

-Having access to proper identity recovery services can be a huge help when trying to reclaim your financial identity after an ID theft.
-Look for a protection provider who can help you submit the right documentation to creditors, banks, debt collectors, and other companies affected by fraudulent transactions.
-Make sure they can help you repair your credit report and minimize any further damage.
+Access to proper identity recovery services can significantly help reclaim your financial identity after an ID theft.
+Look for a protection provider to help you submit the correct documentation to creditors, banks, debt collectors, and other companies affected by fraudulent transactions.
+Ensure they can help you repair your credit report and minimize further damage.

 Family Plan Options

 If you want to protect your entire family against the consequences of potential identity theft, find a provider that offers family plan options.
-Paying individually for every family member is more expensive, and family plans usually come with a discount.
+Paying individually for every family member is more expensive, and family plans usually have a discount.

 PRO Tip